 Because of the price point for this mic, I wouldn't use it as anything other than a singing microphone.
 There are significantly better options for recording at comparable costs.
 However, you may find it to be the best microphone for vocals live.

 The entire e-series is packed with the best microphones for singing.
 But as I said before, it’s not really necessary to have for most people, but if you’re like me and want the best microphone on stage, look no further.

 If you’re looking for the best microphone for vocals for voice over work on a budget, the Rode Podmic is one of the finest choices.
 Rode was the first brand I ever considered when I was younger for my home studio.
 The level of detail you get out of their affordable microphones is almost as noteworthy as Shure.
 The Rode Podmic is probably my favorite of theirs for that reason.

 This vintage-looking broadcast microphone looks like it was pulled straight out of a radio show.
 Despite what you would think from appearance, this mic uses a dynamic capsule with permanent polarization to capture your voice.
-What’s even cooler is it has the same wide-frequency response we expect from condenser mics, adding onto the layer of detail this microphone brings to your voice.
+What’s even cooler is it has the same wide-frequency response we expect from condenser mics, adding to the layer of detail this microphone brings to your voice.

-Just as the name suggests, the Rode Podmic is optimized for podcast & broadcast use, which is why it’s one of my personal favorite microphones for voice over work.
+Just as the name suggests, the Rode Podmic is optimized for podcast & broadcast use, which is why it’s one of my personal favorite microphones for voice overwork.
 At the low price point this microphone comes in at, it’s amazing what it’s capable of, and I recommend checking it out.
-If you’re starting out on YouTube or another similar medium, this may be your best microphone for vocals.
+If you’re starting on YouTube or another similar medium, this may be your best microphone for vocals.

 Feel free to checkout our review: Rode Podmic Review.